orrenkt/MRSDS/README.md

 2 - Add your data source name to `load_prep_data()` in `utils_data.py`.
 This name will also go in your config.

-3 - Create a config file in the `run-configs` folder which specifies the dataset, model and training hyperparameters. \
+3 - Create a config file in the `run-configs` folder which specifies the dataset, model and training hyperparameters.
-    see two included example configs for you to modify: \
+    See two included example configs for you to modify: \
     `toy-config.yaml` : good starting point for running on a small simulation \
     `large-config.yaml` : for a larger dataset with neural data.